 President, CEO & Director

 “The semiconductor shortage and the impact to production will get worse before it gets better.
-In fact, we believe our second quarter will be the trough for this year.
+We believe our second quarter will be the trough for this year.

-“…As you would expect, we’re committed to learn from this crisis to be a much stronger company.
-We’re taking this opportunity to revamp our supply chain to eliminate vulnerabilities down the road.
-This is especially relevant as we consider not only semiconductors but also battery cells and other commodities critical to our modernization and transformation.
+“…As you would expect, we’re committed to learning from this crisis to be a much stronger company.
+So we’re taking this opportunity to revamp our supply chain to eliminate vulnerabilities down the road.
+This is especially relevant as we consider semiconductors, battery cells, and other commodities critical to modernization and transformation.

 John T. Lawler